*2020 Creating a Forest Garden Course (duration six weekends) is now postponed until further notice*

-We currently offer free and accessible training during our sessions.
-We run subsidised forest garden training, as well as a variety of workshops, with free places for volunteers.
-Subjects include grafting, foraging, preserves, permaculture, as well as skill-shares, which have proved popular.
-If you would like us to host a school group, please get in touch via our contact page.
+We currently offer informal and accessible training during our sessions.
+For the past eight years we have offered Forest Garden training, as well as a variety of workshops, with free places for volunteers.
+Subjects include grafting, foraging, preserves, permaculture, soil health and general skill-shares.
+We currently run Outreach training with local community groups.
+If you would like us to host a school group, please get in touch via our Contact page.
 Workshops are advertised on our Facebook and Events pages.

 We are a group of experienced teachers who are passionate about sharing their knowledge of plants and forest gardening.
 We love to help people learn and have fun at the same time.
 Some of us are DBS checked, working with both children and adults in London.
 Please get in touch if you would like to work with us, or for more information.

-From 2012 we started to offer several training days covering topics like plant identification, taxonomy, plant propagation and tool care.
+From 2012 we started to offer several training days covering topics within forest gardening such as plant identification, taxonomy, plant propagation and tool care.
 Students could pay for their training by volunteering with us in advance.
-These courses were very popular and attendees were already fairly knowledgeable about plants, often having connections with existing food growing projects.
-The teachers were all involved in the project, leading volunteer session days, and we managed to develop a good ‘stock’ of teachers, lessons plans, confidence and experience.
-We offered training workshops at festivals and at events, for example at the Capital Growth summer networking event, and developed a reputation for our quality of horticultural training.
+We offered workshops at festivals and at Capital Growth events.

 In 2013, as part of the Manor House PACT project, we started to offer more formal accredited training.
 We began with courses in Plant Propagation, and then hosted first ever accredited Forest Garden course.
 One of our aims was to offer quality affordable education in permaculture and forest gardening.
 We accepted payment through volunteering, and ran outreach at nearby Woodberry Grove and Castle Climbing Centre hubs.

 From 2018 we began training and supporting community groups to design and create their own Urban Food Forests.